jvzonlab/OrganoidTracker/manuals/AUTOMATIC_TRACKING.md

 You can change a few settings of the error checker, to make it stricter or less strict.
 In the error checking screen (the screen you opened with `E`) there are three options available in the `Edit` menu: the minimimum marginalized probability a link should have, the minimum time in between two cell divisions of the same cell, and the maximum distance a cell may move per minute (only useful before marginalization).

+Often correcting mistakes below a certain threshold also fixes a few mistakes that were not flagged.
+The increase in tracking quality might therefore be more than naively expected.
+To check the resulting quality you can rerun the marginalization on your corrected data while flagging in the `organoid_tracker.ini` file that you have checked part or all of the errors.

 ## What to do if my results aren't good?
 That's a difficult problem!
 You have a few options: